 MEGI is a robo advisor that combines automated investing with active management of your portfolio.
 It invests your money in index-based ETFs, but it actively manages your portfolio allocation.
 This gives you an opportunity to both outperform the market and minimize losses in a downturn.
 The major negative is that the management fee is higher than those of most other robo advisors.
 But the active management component may very well justify the higher fee.

-Betterment is equally a good starting point for beginner investors and a useful platform for more experienced investors.
+Betterment is equally a good starting point for beginning investors and a useful platform for more experienced investors.
 The robo advisor has no minimum deposit and costs 0.25% annually.
-If you need the assistance, it recently added human advisors, who can assist with your retirement account.
-Unfortunately, its asset allocation excludes REITs or commodities.
+If you need the assistance, it recently added human advisors who can assist with your retirement account.
+Unfortunately, Betterment's asset allocation excludes REITs or commodities.